german-in-austria/transcribe/README.md

 - Transcribe will (for the forseeable future) only work in evergreen, Chromium-based browsers.
 This is because it uses APIs currently only provided by those, like the File System Access API.

+- This Project relies on jszip version _3.1.5_ — all versions after that have a regression that causes them to be unusably slow for our use-case.
+See [this issue](https://github.com/Stuk/jszip/issues/617) for more info.

 ## Setup

 clone the repo and run